datascientist-hist/Football-Results-classification/README.md

 >
 >0 -> Under 2.5

->Then i am going to take a look to some variables in order to have a general overview, after i will compute the accuracy according to the odds of the bet365 website in order to have a metric to compare
+>Then i am going to take a look to the variables in order to have a general overview, after i will compute the accuracy according to the odds of the bet365 website in order to have a metric to compare

 >At this point i will perform feature engineering,i should compute the average stats of the last 5(or another number) matches for each team,and the the average stats of the total previous matches for each team